 Combine recommendations FY24-2 and FY24-5.

-Change recommendation language to state, “SRC will continue to actively partner with the MRC in the interpretation of survey data and strategies regarding dissemination of findings and associated actions taken.”
+Change recommendation language to state, “SRC will continue to actively partner with the MRC in the interpretation of survey data and strategies for developing different channels for collecting feedback and disseminating of findings and associated actions taken.”

 Recommend focus include Job Seekers, Employer Partners, and contracted Providers surveys.